Harish321/score/README.md

 # score
-node command line tool to show notifications of the Live cricket Match score
+node command line tool to show notifications(Only Mac) of the Live cricket Match Score